Look Sharp! (Joe Jackson album)

-Look Sharp! is the debut album by Joe Jackson, released in 1979.
+Look Sharp! is the debut album by Joe Jackson, released in January 1979.
 The album features one of Jackson's most well-known songs, "Is She Really Going Out with Him?", as well as the title track "Look Sharp", "Sunday Papers", "One More Time" and "Fools in Love".

 The cover, featuring a pair of white shoes, ranked number 22 on Rolling Stone's list of the 100 greatest album covers of all time.

 In 2000, it was voted number 865 in Colin Larkin's All Time Top 1000 Albums.

 Background

 Joe Jackson and his band, using money earned by Jackson from touring with the cabaret band Koffee 'n' Kream, began recording the album from autumn 1977 to spring 1978 in a studio in Portsmouth.
 However, after producer David Kershenbaum heard a demo tape from Jackson, he signed Jackson to A&M Records in 1978, after which Jackson and his band quickly re-recorded the album.
 This was then followed by a tour to promote the record.

 Look Sharp! was heavily influenced by reggae music, which, in a June 1979 interview, Jackson said he was "totally immersed in".
 Jackson also sought to capture a spontaneous feel on the album; he reflected at the time, "A lot of the tracks are first takes and there are no overdubs, though we think now it is a bit thin.
 We wanted a bit more live band sort of sound.
 In retrospect you always feel there's something you can improve on.
 Next time 'round we'll feature the guitar a bit more".

 Jackson later spoke negatively of "Pretty Girls", saying, "It's all about pretty girls walking down the street and, Oh wow, isn't that a turn-on.
 In retrospect, it's kind of a stinker.
 It's embarrassing—ogling girls, I mean, that's kind of lame.
 It's just childish and silly and derivative, but I was 22 when I wrote it.
 Not everyone can be a prodigy!"